Landscape Design Ideas, Styles, and Themes

 This design idea introduces another level of landscape design known as its "theme."
 Whereas style refers to the overall look of a garden, developed in conjunction with its native environment (whatever that might be), a landscape can have a theme as well - one of the major things a designer uses to add personality to a native landscape.

 A theme is a focal point around which the garden will be designed.
 For example, you might want a garden to primarily attract birds or butterflies, or a garden made of edible foods and herbs, or a garden that is all or mostly one color or shape.
 A garden can be created entirely of bushes or entirely of flowers or entirely of grasses, including what some might call "weeds" (weeds being unwanted plants that are hard to keep out).

 Tomatoes, corn, and beans were all native to the Americas, especially the mid-western United States, and so were potatoes.
-Yet those vegetables are grown all over the world now, to the bane of people wanting to eat healthy foods, and the delight of pesticide and fertilizer manufacturers.
+Yet those vegetables are grown all over the world now, to the bane of people wanting to eat healthy foods grown without pesticides or herbicides.

-Growers are buying and applying fertilizers that contaminate water running over the area and out to the ocean, and pesticides that kill birds that eat the problem insects as well.
-Many of the same chemicals hurt humans too.
-These unintended results add to the desirability of growing native foods locally and designing landscapes that are native and sustainable, that can thrive without the application of fertilizers and/or chemicals.
+Growers are applying fertilizers that then contaminate water running over the area and out to the ocean.
+And they're applying pesticides that then kill the same birds that eat the problem insects.
+Many of these chemicals hurt humans too.
+These unintended results add to the desirability of growing native foods locally, and designing landscapes that are native and sustainable, that can thrive without the application of fertilizers and/or chemicals.